 How to get SR-22 insurance in South Carolina

 If you've had your license suspended or have been convicted of a serious violation in South Carolina, you may be required to file an SR-22 form of financial responsibility in order to reinstate your driving privileges.
-The SR-22 form acts as proof to the SC DMV that you carry, at minimum, the liability insurance coverage required by state law:
+The SR-22 form acts as proof to the South Carolina Department of Motor Vehicles (DMV) that you carry the liability insurance coverage required by state law:

 - $25,000 bodily injury coverage per person injured in an accident